0xGeegZ/lets-fucking-game-v2/README.md

 ## Description

-LFG is a decentralized application that aims to revolutionize the way online contests are organized.
-The platform leverages smart contracts on the blockchain to provide a more secure and trustworthy way for people to participate in social media contests.
+LFG is a multichains decentralized application that aims to revolutionize the way online contests are organized.
+The platform leverages smart contracts and blockchain to provide a more secure and trustworthy way for people to participate in social media contests.

 - Provides a transparent and secure dapp for hosting contests
 - Eliminates the possibility of rigged or fake contests